 Your therapist will next collaborate with you to create a customized treatment plan that includes exercises, information, and more.
 You’ll get access to videos with further information and exercise demonstrations to help you stick to your treatment plan.

 Virtual Physical Therapy Visit: Things You Need

 Virtual physical therapy visits are not as costly as in-person visits.
 You receive top-quality care without the additional effort of traveling or taking leave from work.
-You need only a few things to put up a virtual physical treatment space.
+You need only a few things to put up a Virtual Healthcare Software space.
 These include: